-(19CS5101) OBJECT ORIENTED SOFTWARE ENGINEERING
+(20CS5101) OBJECT ORIENTED SOFTWARE ENGINEERING

-- To investigate principles of object-oriented software engineering, from analysis through testing - To learn techniques at each stage of development, including use cases and UML - To practice these principles and techniques by developing a "real world" software system prototype - To learn software development life cycle for Object-Oriented solutions for Real-World Problems. - Identify and represent domain constraints on the objects and (or) on their relationships. - Use Case Studies and tools for OOA design.
+- 1. To investigate principles of object-oriented software engineering, from analysis through testing - 2.
+To learn techniques at each stage of development, including use cases and UML - 3.
+To practice these principles and techniques by developing a "real world" software system prototype - 4.
+To learn software development life cycle for Object-Oriented solutions for Real-World Problems.